Naseem-jabri/30-Days-DotNet-Challenge/Day-11-Load-Testing-k6/README.md

 If it is:
 mediana = 568ms
 This means that about 50% of the requests were faster than that and 50% were slower
+//--------------------------------------------------
+GET /api/Users is not the main source of slowness in the current test Login is the most expensive part under concurrency
+And the likely reason is that Login contains operations such as:
+Database lookup + BCrypt password verification + JWT generation

+The API successfully handled 20 concurrent virtual users with a 0% failure rate.
+However, response time increased significantly under higher concurrency, with average latency increasing from approximately 246 ms to 731 ms and P95 latency reaching approximately 1.97 second